-The decrease in the number of births between 2010 and 2019 is reflected in a decrease in the total fertility rate (TFR).
-The TFR is a comprehensive measure of fertility in a demographic sense, which indicates how many children a woman would have on average if the respective fertility rate per age would apply at every age in her fertile period (from 15 to 49 years of age) .
+The decrease in the number of births between 2010 and 2020 is reflected in a decrease in the total fertility rate (TFR).
+TFR is a comprehensive measure of fertility in a demographic sense, which indicates how many children a woman would have on average if the respective fertility rate per age (from 15 to 49 years of age) would apply.

-Mothers average age 30.7 years at birth of child
+Mothers on average 30.4 years at birth of child

-Between 2010 and 2019, the fertility rate of women between the ages of 20 and 30 decreased, while it increased slightly after the age of 35.
-The average age of women at birth of a child therefore rose with 1 year: from 29.7 years in 2010 to 30.7 years in 2019.
+Between 2010 and 2020, the fertility rate of women between the ages of 20 and 30 decreased, while the rate increased slightly among those of 35 years and older.
+The average age of women at birth of a child therefore rose from 29.7 years in 2010 to 30.4 years in 2020.

 Higher fertility among women with foreign nationality

-Women with a foreign nationality have on average one child more than women with the Belgian nationality.
-The total fertility rate in 2019 was 2.46 for foreign women and 1.42 for Belgian women.
+Women with a foreign nationality have on average almost 1 child more than women with the Belgian nationality.
+The total fertility rate in 2020 was 2.32 for foreign women and 1.43 for Belgian women.

 Highest fertility in the district of Halle-Vilvoorde

 The total fertility rate for the 2019-2020 period varies between the 22 districts of the Flemish Region, with values ranging from 1.43 to 1.73.

 The highest value can be found in the district of Halle-Vilvoorde (1.73 children per woman), followed by the districts of Kortrijk (1.71) and Antwerp (1.68).